stalkrbeardedler18/simplified-code-review/CONTRIBUTING.md

 5. Open a Pull Request.

 ## Guidelines
-- Ensure your code adheres to the existing style of the project.
+- Ensure your code adheres to the existing style of the project, including naming conventions, indentation, and commenting practices.
 - Test your changes to ensure they work as expected.
 - Provide a clear description of what your changes do.